Terms and Conditions Template

 Terms-and-Conditions-Template-01

-A website or mobile app’s terms and conditions policy outlines guidelines users are expected to follow and covers topics like dispute resolutions, payment terms, and more.
+This policy outlines the guidelines users are expected to follow and covers topics like dispute resolutions, payment terms, and more.

 Table of Contents

-4. Reasons to Have a Terms and Conditions
+6. Why Should I Have a Terms and Conditions Agreement?

-5. Clauses To Include in Your Terms and Conditions
+7. What Clauses Should You Include in Your Terms and Conditions?

-8. Where to Post Your Terms and Conditions
+8. Where Should You Post Your Terms and Conditions?

-9. How To Enforce Your Terms and Conditions Agreement
+9. How To Make Your Terms and Conditions Agreement Enforceable

 Download Our Free Terms and Conditions Template